edgeworx/docs/content/en/docs/guides/build.md

 Just like the LiveFeed Output Stream, the People [Perceptor](/docs/more/terminology#perceptor) must have the callback already defined before it can work with those callbacks.
-The input callback simply takes the [Input Stream](/docs/more/terminology#input-stream) data and sends it onward to the People [Perceptor](/docs/more/terminology#perceptor).
+The input callback simply takes the [input stream](/docs/more/terminology#input-stream) data and sends it onward to the People [Perceptor](/docs/more/terminology#perceptor).
 The “New Person” event callback simply prints the unique person identifier string to the console output when a new person has been detected by Darcy AI.